Brittany Tran: Mixed doubles

 In 2020, Tran and her mixed doubles partner Aaron Sluchinski won the 2020 Alberta Mixed Doubles Curling Championship, however did not get to compete in the 2020 Canadian Mixed Doubles Curling Championship as it was cancelled due to the COVID-19 pandemic in Canada.
 As the 2021 Alberta provincial playdowns were cancelled due to the COVID-19 pandemic in Alberta, Tran and Sluchinski were selected to represent Alberta at the 2021 Canadian Mixed Doubles Curling Championship in Calgary.
 At the championship, the pair finished the round robin with a 4–2 record, qualifying for the championship round as the eleventh seed.
 They then faced eventual champions Kerri Einarson and Brad Gushue in the round of 12 where they lost 9–8, eliminating them from contention.
 In 2023, Tran and Sluchinski qualified for the 2023 Canadian Mixed Doubles Curling Championship through ranking points.
 The team had a strong showing again at the event, going 5–2 in the round robin to qualify for the playoffs again as the eleventh seeds.
 There, they knocked off Laurie St-Georges and Félix Asselin in a qualification game and then beat Laura Walker and Kirk Muyres in the quarterfinals.
 They could not continue their run in the semifinals, however, losing in an extra end to Jocelyn Peterman and Brett Gallant.

 For the 2024-25 curling season, Tran joined Rylan Kleiter and the pair had a strong start to the season, qualifying for the 2025 Canadian Mixed Doubles Curling Olympic Trials by defeating Lisa Weagle and John Epping 6-3 in the final of the first Direct-Entry Qualifier event.
 At the Canadian Mixed Doubles Trials, they would finish in 4th place, losing 8-3 in the 3v4 game to Rachel Homan and Brendan Bottcher.

 Personal life

+Tran was born and raised in Red Deer, Alberta.
+She is of half-Vietnamese descent.
+She started curling when she was six.

 Tran is employed as a corporate environmental specialist with the City of Calgary.
-She grew up in Red Deer and started curling when she was six.
-She is of half-Vietnamese descent.